Perry Beasley-Hall, PhD

 Education

-My research focuses on the biodiversity hidden in Australia's subterranean environments: caves, burrows, even aquifers.Understanding how these animals have evolved gives us the best chance of conserving them—and their unique habitats—long into the future.Read more
+My research focuses on the hidden, underground biodiversity in Australia's caves, burrows, and aquifers.Understanding how these animals have evolved gives us the best chance of conserving them—and their unique habitats—long into the future.Read more

 I'm passionate about invertebrate advocacy and education.I've contributed to scientific outreach through radio and podcast interviews, short films, art festivals, and more.Read more